-The South African EEZ at Prince Edward and Marion Islands extends into the northern part of Division 58.4.4a.
-In 1995, Division 58.4.4 was subdivided into Division 58.4.4a (Ob Bank) and Division 58.4.4b (Lena Bank)
+1 The South African EEZ at Prince Edward and Marion Islands extends into the northern part of Division 58.4.4a.

-Table 1: Catch history for Dissostichus spp. in Divisions 58.4.4a and 58.4.4b.
+Table 1:Catch history for Dissostichus spp. in Divisions 58.4.4a and 58.4.4b.
 Research catch limits are in brackets.
 (Source: STATLANT data for past seasons and catch and effort reports for current season, past reports for IUU catch.)